bazarinitiative/.github/profile/README.md

 ## Summary

   A decentralized social media.

-Every user fully owns and control his data (identity, post, reply, like, following, etc) through public-private key pair.
+- Every user will fully own and control his data (identity, post, reply, like, following, etc) with public-private key algorithm.
+- All content will be public and transparent.
+- Potential moderation will be diversiform and therefore nutral.

 ## How to start
 - You can start with a try from https://bazar.social/